uwrit/leaf/docs/admin/concept/README.md

 Next, we'll move on to creating `Concepts`: the building blocks of Leaf queries.

-## Creating Concepts with the Admin Panel
+## Creating Concepts using the Admin Panel
 Let's create our first Concept.
 Open up the Leaf client in your web browser.
 We'll continue with the two example tables earlier, but feel free to use real table or view names in your clinical database.

 > This step assumes you've already followed the [Leaf deployment guide](https://github.com/uwrit/leaf/tree/master/docs/deploy) and set up appropriate web, application, and database servers.
 If you haven't, start there first.